-A business line of credit (LOC) is a revolving loan that gives business owners access to a fixed amount of money, which they can access when they need extra cash, repay, and use again as needed.
+The two most common credit financing options are a business line of credit (LOC) and a business credit card.
+A LOC is a revolving loan that gives business owners access to a fixed amount of money, which they can access when they need extra cash, repay, and use again as needed.
 A LOC has traditionally been one of the most popular options for meeting short-term capital and cash flow needs for small business owners.

-A few examples of how your business can use a business line of credit:
+A few examples of how your business can use a business LOC:

 - Purchasing inventory